-The results you get from different sample sources will tend to differ from each other, usually within some reasonable bounds.
-If your tracker is not controlling the mix of sample sources from wave-to-wave (in addition to the demographics and device type), then you may be seeing fluctuations that represent random noise.
+Also, since the results you get from different sample sources will tend to differ from each other (usually within some reasonable bounds) a tracker that is not controlling the mix of sample sources from wave-to-wave (in addition to the demographics and device type), may show fluctuations that represent random noise.

 Tracking results don’t align with in-market performance

 This was a common problem during the brunt of the pandemic.
 Brand equities for most brands in most categories remained stable; yet sales for some brands skyrocketed as category penetration and frequency surged.
 In some cases, sales went up while equities declined — try explaining that to management!